jhame101/GearsEye/README.md

 ## How to use LammpsVR Editor
 1. Start LammpsVR.uproject using Unreal Editor 4.25.
 Ensure that SteamVR has also started and all equipment (Vive Pro Eye, controllers) is connected
 2. Start the SR_Runtime application as administrator
 3. In the Content Browser, go to Levels/Demo1-RealtimeSim/ for real time simulation demos.
-Alternatively, just use the default level and try other ones using number keys.
+Alternatively, just use the default level and try other ones using number keys or the menu.
 4. Press the "Play - VR Preview" option in the top window, and put on the headset.
+* If you skip step 2, the SR_Runtime will try to start itself as soon as you click play.
+In this case, take off the headset and allow it.

 ### Controls:
   Using motion controller, point green laser in direction that you want to move.
 Press either the right or left trigger buttons on the motion controllers to teleport in the direction that controller's green laser is pointing.
-To move more slowly, hold the grip button and push the trigger in (but not all the way).
+To move more slowly, hold the grip button and push the trigger in partially.

   To pause the simulation (whether real time or animation), click the circular directional pad.

-  To exit your current level, press the ESC key on the keyboard.
+Press the menu button at any time to open a menu that lets you open another demo or exit the game.

+In order to capture the eye track data, an external screen recorder such as [Captura](https://mathewsachin.github.io/Captura/) is recommended (make sure that the user knows that they're being eye tracked and how their information will be used).

 ### How to customize LammpsVR levels